vishvesh193/fbclone/README.md

 to run the app.
 Make sure you are in the correct directory ( cd fb-clone ).

+OR download the node modules by

+npm install

 3.For the firewall open another terminal and write the command:

 npm i firewall